2 Weeks In Hawaii Itinerary

 What to Do?

-Spend your 4 days in Maui in a fine balancing act between Maui’s best beaches and active sightseeing.
-Don’t miss the road to Hana – one of the best scenic drives in Hawaii, where you’ll cross 54 one-lane bridges and nearly as many waterfalls.
-Along the way, hike in a giant bamboo forest to a towering waterfall, make landfall on black and red sand beaches and go for a dip in natural swimming pools fed by waterfalls.
-Another “must-do” activity in Maui is the drive to the summit of the Haleakala Volcano.
-From this windswept spot, watch how this giant shield volcano creates Maui’s bizarre weather and even hike down to its Mars-like crater.
-If wetting your feet at the beach isn’t enough, hop on a boat and snorkel or scuba dive in the Molokini Crater – just be sure to catch an early departure to beat the crowds.
+Spend your four days in Maui in a delicate balancing act between spending time on Maui’s best beaches and active sightseeing.
+I recommend embarking on the road to Hana on your first day.
+It’s one of the best scenic drives in Hawaii, where you’ll cross 54 one-lane bridges and nearly as many waterfalls.
+Along the way, hike the Pipiwai Trail in Haleakala National Park, make landfall on black and red sand beaches, and go for a dip in natural swimming pools fed by waterfalls.

-Here’s a complete Maui sample itinerary, where you can pick and choose what works for you.
+Here’s a complete Maui itinerary for spending up to 5 days on the island.
 For a quick look at the island’s best spots, check out the top things to do in Maui.

-Larger than the rest of the Hawaiian Islands put together, they don’t call the Island of Hawaii “The Big Island” for nothing.
-It is by far the most diverse destination in the archipelago, an island where you could theoretically ski, get soaked by torrential rain, and work on your tan at the beach – all in the same day.
-The Big Island has something for everyone and it’s usually served in a low-key and unpretentious manner.
+Our two weeks in Hawaii itinerary continues with four days on the Big Island.
+It’s larger than the rest of the Hawaiian Islands, put together, and by far the most diverse destination in the archipelago.
+You could theoretically ski, get soaked by torrential rain, and work on your tan at the beach – all on the same day.

 Where to Stay?